netdata/netdata/collectors/REFERENCE.md

 ## Netdata's collector architecture

-Netdata has a intricate system for organizing and managing its collectors. **Collectors** are the processes/programs that actually gather metrics from various sources.
+Netdata has an intricate system for organizing and managing its collectors. **Collectors** are the processes/programs that actually gather metrics from various sources.
 Collectors are organized by **plugins**, which help manage all the independent processes in a variety of programming languages based on their purpose and performance requirements.
 **Modules** are a type of collector, used primarily to connect to external applications, such as an Nginx web server or